This could have been the headline.

 Waterways Ireland is responsible for the maintenance, management, development and restoration of inland navigable waterways, principally for recreational purposes.
 WI’s remit are the Barrow Navigation, the Erne System, the Lower Bann, the Royal Canal, the Shannon-Erne Waterway, the Shannon Navigation, and of relevance to us in this particular discourse, the Grand Canal.
 Imparting all this information had my friend’s swollen ego near bursting his head.

 Further discourse informed all that that waterways capital projects in each jurisdiction are paid for by the government of that jurisdiction.
-So NI money is not spent on capital projects in the republic.
-But I wonder what Sammy thinks about the recent €1 million budgetary cut back for Waterways Ireland?
+So, NI money is not spent on capital projects in the republic.
+But, by the way, I wonder what Sammy thinks about the recent €1 million budgetary cutback for Waterways Ireland?

 All this outs the real culprits for my almost Death by Swans- the Irish government.